-Howard B. Eisenberg Service Awards
+Howard B. Eisenberg Service Award

 FoyMary L. Ferwerda, Grad '11, Law '11